jackyzha0/jackyzha0.github.io/content/thoughts/BitTorrent.md

 - seed
 ---

-Suppose some N (could be 1) machines have one file and another M (could be very large) machines want the file.
+Suppose some $N$ (could be 1) machines have one file and another $M$ (could be very large) machines want the file.

-Could be very slow: limited by the throughput possible by those N machines.
+This could be very slow!
+The speed is limited by the throughput possible by those $N$ machines.
 Peer to peer could speed this up!

 - N hosts are called 'seeds'
 - Hosts are called peers